Jeremy enjoys anime when not working as a chemist or building manager.

 ALfheim Race: Cait Sith (Specialize in Beast Taming and Speed)

 Weakness: Ironically, outside the virtual world, Sinon's terribly afraid of guns.
-Also, her combat effectiveness is limited in close quarters.
+Also, she's vulnerable in close combat.

 ALfheim Race: Salamander (Specialize in Fire Magic and Power)

 Next up, we have Eugene, commander of the Salamander Armed Forces.
 Eugene doesn't have as much screen time as today's other characters, but that doesn't stop him from dominating ALfheim.
 For a while, he was considered its strongest player.
 His physical power and sword technique are both impressive, and he even develops his own 8-hit skill, "Volcanic Blazer".
 However, his true power lies with his rare equipment.
 The rare Blood Armor deflects many a blow, and the Demon Sword Garm (the second strongest blade in the game) can phase through weapons when striking, making it nearly impossible to block.

 Weakness: Arrogant, and perhaps overly reliant on his equipment.
 I bet many a woman could describe an ex-boyfriend as such.

 ALfheim Race: Undine (Specialize in Healing Magic and Underwater Combat)